Jump to content

 800x450.jpg

-When one axle articulates to the limit, the orange shifter rotates and diff lock engages.
+When one axle articulates to the limit, orange shifter rotates and diff lock engages.
 This time I also added center diff lock which engages when axle linkage moves to the limit.
 Since both axles and the linkage between them move together, all three diff lock engage simultaneously when suspension couldn't soak up the bumps.

 800x450.jpg